furkanmtorun/GraphQL_API_in_Bioinformatics/README.md

   - Navigate into the directory:
     - `cd GraphQL_API_in_Bioinformatics`

-  - Install the all requirements at once.
-Here, I prefer to use `conda` as environment manager:
+  -  Install the requirements in your environment (recommended):
-    - `conda env create -f environment.yml`

-  -  Activate the environment:
-     -  `conda activate GraphQL_API_in_Bioinformatics`
+     -  `pip install -r requirements.txt`

 - **Running**: